-The President of Abcott Institute will act as the referral agent for student seeking assistance for emotional or personal counseling services.
+The President of Abcott Institute will act as the referral agent for students seeking assistance with emotional or personal counseling services.

-PROCDURES FOR THE ABCOTT INSTITUTE
+PROCEDURES FOR THE ABCOTT INSTITUTE

 Step 1 Abcott Institute - The President or School Director is notified of a critical incident involving a student or employee at (248) 440-6020.
 First responders may call 911 if they determine that immediate medical attention is necessary.
 Once emergency services have been contacted, all steps in this process must be followed.

 Step 2 Abcott Institute - The President gathers information concerning the critical incident and responds accordingly.
-In the event that scheduled classes need to be cancelled or altered in some manner the School Director will contact the faculty.
-The President will contact the student's and the closure will be posted on the college website. www.abcott.edu
+In the event that scheduled classes need to be canceled or altered in some manner, the school Director will contact the faculty.
+The President will contact the student and the closure will be posted on the college website. www.abcott.edu

-Any media contact, press releases, email or website assistance must be coordinated through the School President.
+Any media contact, press releases, email, or website assistance must be coordinated through the school President.